KwameClive/taskapp/README.md

 ## Features

 - Add tasks to your task list
-- View task details
+- Long press to remove task
-- Mark tasks as completed
+- Double click to complete task
-- Settings for customizing app behavior
+- Settings for customizing app behavior.

 ## Usage

 - Add Task: Tap the "Add Task" button to add a new task to your task list.
-- View Task Details: Tap on a task in the list to view its details.
+-
-- Mark Task as Completed: Tap the "Mark as Completed" button to mark a task as completed.
+- Mark Task as Completed: Double click a task to mark as complete.
-- Settings: Tap the "Settings" button to customize app settings.
+- Settings: Tap the "Settings" button to toggle between light and dark screen.

 ## Contributions
 1. Sandra Akubah Darko 10945445 - Project Manager & Programmer (screen 1 )